skypilot-org/skypilot/llm/llama-2/README.md

 ```

-## Running your own LLaMA 2 chatbot with SkyPilot
+## Running your own Llama-2 chatbot with SkyPilot

-You can now host your own LLaMA 2 chatbot with SkyPilot using 1-click.
+You can now host your own Llama-2 chatbot with SkyPilot using 1-click.

 1. Start serving the LLaMA-7B-Chat 2 model on a single A100 GPU:
 ```bash
 sky launch -c llama-serve -s chatbot-hf.yaml
 ```
 2. Check the output of the command.
 There will be a sharable gradio link (like the last line of the following).
-Open it in your browser to chat with LLaMA 2.
+Open it in your browser to chat with Llama-2.
 ```
 (task, pid=20933) 2023-04-12 22:08:49 | INFO | gradio_web_server | Namespace(host='0.0.0.0', port=None, controller_url='http://localhost:21001', concurrency_count=10, model_list_mode='once', share=True, moderate=False)
 (task, pid=20933) 2023-04-12 22:08:49 | INFO | stdout | Running on local URL:  http://0.0.0.0:7860